microsoft/PowerToys/README.md

 ### October Update

 **Update** - We've shipped 0.12!

-A big thanks to everyone who has downloaded and started using the first PowerToys preview.
-There's been over 150K downloads so far.
-An even bigger thanks to everyone who has provided feedback and suggestions in the issues.
-The community engagement has been really awesome to see.

-The team has been hard at working fixing bugs, addressing issues and implementing feature suggestions.
-If you've downloaded the code and built the latest on your machine recently you've seen many of these improvements (dark mode!).
-We're hoping to have a new official build out shortly with all these improvements and will also be signed by Microsoft.
-A new utility is also coming soon: Chris Davis is working to integrate his [SmartRename tool](https://github.com/chrdavis/SmartRename) into PowerToys!
+This release includes bug fixes, addresses issues and implements many feature suggestions.
+This build and installer is also signed by Microsoft.
+Last, but not least, this release includes a new utility: Chris Davis has integrated  [SmartRename tool](https://github.com/chrdavis/SmartRename) into PowerToys!

 ![SmartRename](https://github.com/microsoft/PowerToys/raw/master/src/modules/powerrename/images/PowerRenameDemo.gif)